ris3abh/FlappyBirds/README.md

          strongly with the interpreter.
 It is always available.
 3. pygame - pygame is a free and open-source cross-platform library for the development of multimedia applications like video games using Python

+This python game was made to practice coding skills in python and was inspired from codewithharry